Sometimes, we overlook exciting ways to make money, and one of those ways is to sell used clothes online.

 Listing is free, and you have to manage the communication and price negotiations with potential buyers.

-Selling on Teespring is very similar to Cafepress.
-You create your designs, choose the products for the designs to go on, set your price and sales goals.
+Selling on Teespring is very similar to CafePress.
+You create your designs, choose the products for the designs to go on, then set your price and sales goals.
 If you meet your goals, then Teespring prints your shirts and ships them off.

 Teespring takes care of all the shipping and customer care, but you have to promote your designs.
 Once your clothes get sold, Teespring pays you via PayPal.
-They have a flat rate for different products, and you get to keep all your profits.
+It has a flat rate for different products, and you get to keep all your profits.

-If you have your own store, Shopify is another great option to sell clothes online.
+If you have your own store, Shopify is another great option for selling clothes online.
 It can give you the independence to manage your own business.
-With a massive e-commerce platform like Shopify, you can create your custom made store online within minutes.
+With a massive e-commerce platform like Shopify, you can create your custom-made store online within minutes.
 You can use your store to sell your used clothes or scour the thrift stores to find great deals.

 Once you create your store on Shopify, you can add your products with descriptions and prices.
-You don’t have to worry about hosting, themes, customizing your store because Shopify is very user friendly.
+You don’t have to worry about hosting, themes, or customizing your store because Shopify is very user-friendly.
 If you are ready to become a Shopify store owner, try it out today.